mep-agency/next-iubenda/README.md

 // ...
 ```

+## Advanced features

-If you need more flexibility then you can use the `useIubendaConsent()` hook:
+If you need more flexibility then you can use the `useIubendaConsent()` hook directly:

 ```tsx
 'use client';